 Use the set of the 1" balls for this lab.
 These start with the (steel) balls and end with the lightest (hollow plastic) balls.
 There are also tungsten carbide balls, but these have to be shared.
-Note that dented balls will have less repeatable drops, so be careful not to let the balls stray and hit the photogates or other equipment.
-The rubber ball has a noticeable seam and is less repeatable than the others.
+Note that dented balls will have less

-Press the "Collect Data" button at the top right of the Logger Pro[®] window.
+Press the "Collect Data" button at the top right of the Logger Pro® window.
 Carefully drop the balls through the dropping mechanism into the tray below to avoid any bounce.
 A good drop will result in 4 recorded times (two from each gate - when the ball enters and leaves each gate).
 Copy and paste the time data into an Excel file.